hslatman/balena-sdk-go/README.md

 * Implement ID type (i.e. DeviceID, TagID, etc.)
 * More model fields; they are incomplete now.
 * Add code generation for Select(), Filter(), Expand(), etc?
+* Add typesafe handling of OData modifiers (i.e. eq, neq, etc.)
+* Add chaining of multiple subselects (if possible)
+* Add context.Context to requests (in the resources object?)